dk0009-pv/SCT_WD_1/README.md

 ---

-# Project Objective
+## Project Objective

-The objective of this task was to create a responsive landing page with:
+The objective of this task was to create a responsive landing page featuring:

 * Fixed navigation menu
 * Scroll-based navbar effects